Students talking to each other at tables in the WMU Student Center.

-At the Center for English Language and Culture for International Students, we focus on your individual well-being so you can better learn the critical skills needed to build a meaningful career and craft a life well-lived.
+At the Center for English Language and Culture for International Students, we focus on your individual well-being so you can better learn the critical skills needed to build a meaningful career.

 Pre-Application Information

-For students needing visas, it is recommended to apply 180 days in advance of desired semester start date to allow additional time for application/consular processing as some consulates have long wait times.
+For students needing visas, it is recommended to apply 180 days in advance of your desired start date to allow additional time for application and consular processing.

-If your application deadline has passed, you may email @email.
-We cannot guarantee late-admission to the desired semester but we will do our best to process the application.
+If your application deadline has passed, you may email the admissions team at International Student and Scholar Services, @email.
+While we cannot guarantee late-admission to the desired semester, we will do our best to process the application.

 Additional Financial Considerations